the-spyke/undercut/packages/undercut-utils/README.md

 # @undercut/utils

-This package provides various JavaScript utilities and is a part of the larger [Undercut](https://github.com/the-spyke/undercut) project.
+Generic JavaScript utilities for objects/promises/comparison/etc.

+The package is a part of the larger [Undercut](https://github.com/the-spyke/undercut) project.
 Please visit [undercut.js.org](https://undercut.js.org) for overview and documentation.

 ## Usage